Documentation / Dashboard

 If you can monitor markets all day from 9:30 AM to 4:00 PM, use all models and expect 15-30 total trades per week across scalps, day trades, and swings.
 When only morning hours from 9:30-11:00 are available, focus exclusively on Hourly Aggressive for 8-15 trades weekly concentrated in that window.
 Power hour traders from 3:00-4:00 PM should use Hourly Aggressive or Daily Aggressive for 5-10 weekly trades in that final volatile hour.

 The worst mistake is using Hourly models when you can’t actively monitor markets.
 You’ll miss the optimal entry because the hourly band shifted 30 minutes after the signal triggered, or you’ll enter late and get stopped out as the setup deteriorates.
 Match your model to your available screen time.
-If you’re not watching markets in real-time, you have no business trading hourly models.
+If you’re not watching markets in real time, don’t trade hourly models.
 Use daily models instead and save yourself the frustration of missed opportunities and poorly-timed entries.

 Stop Distances and Position Sizing Implications

-Daily models generate wider stops than hourly models because they’re designed to withstand normal daily volatility.
+Daily models generate wider stops than hourly models because they’re built to withstand normal daily volatility.
 A Daily Conservative signal might have a $4-10 stop distance per share to accommodate overnight gaps and multi-day price swings.
 This wide stop requires smaller position sizing.
 If you normally risk $400 per trade and the stop is $8.00 per share, you can only buy 50 shares.
-Contrast this with Hourly Aggressive where the stop might be only $1-2 per share, allowing you to buy 200-400 shares with the same $400 risk.
+With Hourly Aggressive the stop might be only $1-2 per share, letting you buy 200-400 shares with the same $400 risk.

-This position sizing difference means hourly models produce smaller dollar gains per trade even when they hit full targets, but they make up for it through frequency.
+This means hourly models produce smaller dollar gains per trade even when they hit full targets, but they make up for it through frequency.
 You might make $150 on a typical Hourly Aggressive trade with 200 shares moving $0.75 in your favor.
-Meanwhile, a Daily Conservative trade with 50 shares might gain $6.00 per share for $300 profit.
-That’s double the gain but you get one-third as many opportunities.
-Over a month, the total P&L can be similar despite completely different trade counts and position sizes.
+A Daily Conservative trade with 50 shares might gain $6.00 per share for $300 profit: double the gain, but one-third as many opportunities.
+Over a month, the total P&L can be similar despite different trade counts and position sizes.

 Understanding this dynamic prevents unrealistic expectations.
-New traders see a Daily Conservative signal, get excited about the $8 profit target, then enter with their normal 200-share position size thinking they’ll make $1,600.
-But the $10 stop with 200 shares creates $2,000 risk, which is too much for most accounts.
-They should have sized down to 50 shares creating $500 risk which is appropriate, but then the profit on a full move is only $400 not $1,600.
+New traders see a Daily Conservative signal, get excited about the $8 profit target, then enter with their normal 200-share position thinking they’ll make $1,600.
+But the $10 stop with 200 shares creates $2,000 risk, too much for most accounts.
+They should have sized down to 50 shares for $500 risk, but then the profit on a full move is only $400, not $1,600.
 Match your expectations to the model.
-Daily models produce larger points-per-trade but require smaller position sizes, hourly models allow larger position sizes but capture smaller point moves.
+Daily models produce larger points-per-trade but require smaller position sizes; hourly models allow larger position sizes but capture smaller point moves.

 Next Steps: Testing Both Model Types